xoxolrjj/xoxolrjj/README.md

 I'm a student at ISAT-U currently studying Information Technology, in my second year of college.
 I started learning programming languages in my first year, and I'm currently studying languages such as PHP, R programming, Java, and Dart.
 I'm looking forward to learn more!

 ## What do i do for FUN?
-- I love to online games!! esp FPS games.
+- I love to play online games!! esp FPS games.
 - I love to drink coffeeeeee <33333.
 - I am an avid reader of manga, webtoons, and manhwa..
 - I also love to learn new things